Special methods and materials must be used to protect concrete tanks from the harsh environment in water and wastewater facilities

 In the rehabilitation process, it is important to first determine why the concrete is deteriorating.
 Having this information allows you to address the root cause of the problem so that you don't get locked-in to a never-ending cycle of repair.
 This information is usually obtained from consulting engineers and concrete testing firms who specialize in the evaluation of concrete and who will usually perform a series of field and laboratory testing.
 From this data, a qualified professional can determine if the problem is freeze-thaw, chemical attack, settlement, abrasion, corrosion, etc. With this information, a protection strategy that addresses the real root cause of deterioration can be developed, instead of just applying a quick-fix solution.
 This is an extremely important part of the rehabilitation process and should not be compromised.

 One of the most common root causes of deterioration in concrete tanks is corrosion of the reinforcing steel.
 In the presence of moisture and oxygen, steel will corrode if not protected.
 Under normal circumstances, the high alkalinity of new concrete (pH 12p;13) creates a natural protective oxide layer around the steel known as a passivating layer.
 As long as this layer stays intact, the steel is protected from corrosion.
 Unfortunately, dissolved salts in the contained water can penetrate through hardened concrete and destroy this passivating layer.
 The lower the quality of the concrete, the more permeable the concrete will be thereby allowing water, oxygen and salts to penetrate more easily.
-When this occurs, rust forms on the surface of the steel, increasing the volume of steel by up to about 2p;6 times its initial volume (Figure 2).
 This expansion from within creates large tensile forces within the concrete.
-Since concrete is relatively weak in tension, the concrete cracks to relieve the tensile stresses (Figure 3).
+Since concrete is relatively weak in tension, the concrete cracks to relieve the tensile stresses.
 Once the concrete cracks, water, oxygen and aggressive chemicals can freely enter the concrete and attack the embedded rebar and the deterioration process escalates.

 Abrasion, Chemical Attack and Freeze-Thaw Protection